kontent-ai/delivery-sdk-net/README.md

 ```

 > [!NOTE]
-> Purge-all is not supported for generic distributed caches (`IDistributedCache`).
-Use provider-specific tools or key-prefix rotation.
+> If you're using a custom cache manager that does not implement `IDeliveryCachePurger`, use provider-specific tooling or key-prefix rotation.

 > [!IMPORTANT]
 > Runtime option changes on an already-cached client do not invalidate existing cache entries.
 If you change `EnvironmentId` or `DefaultRenditionPreset`, purge the client cache (or recreate the client) before relying on the new setting.